HAH! Democrats Called On To Return Campaign Contributions To Harvey Weinstein | John Hawkins' Right Wing News

 Following the publication of a New York Times article detailing years of sexual assault allegations against Hollywood producer Harvey Weinstein, Democrats are now being told that it would be wise of them to return any and all donations they’ve received from him.

-His films include the popular “Good Will Hunting,” “Pulp Fiction,” and “Shakespeare In Love.”
-His accusers include Rose McGowan as well as seven other women with whom he had reached he had reached financial settlements following allegations.
+His films include the popular “Good Will Hunting,” “Pulp Fiction” and “Shakespeare In Love.”
+His accusers include Rose McGowan as well as seven other women with whom he had reached financial settlements following allegations.

 When he wasn’t shelling out money to women who weren’t taken in by his unwanted sexual advances, he was donating money to the Democratic party.